Contact clerking team

 Santosh Carvalho

 Santosh’s practice spans Commercial and Construction, Administrative and Public, Property, and Civil Liabilities but he accepts instructions across all of Chambers’ practice areas.
-Santosh has a busy court practice and regularly appears in the County Court, High Court and Upper Tribunal.
+Santosh has a busy court practice and regularly appears as sole counsel in the County Court, High Court and Upper Tribunal.
+He has been led in the Court of Appeal.

 He holds degrees from the University of Oxford (BCL, Distinction), University of London (LLB, 1:1), and the University of Auckland (Hons).
 Santosh was a tutor of Tort Law at Birkbeck College, University of London.